MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/acf-views/readme.txt

 1. Visit the Plugins list, click "Add New", then click "Upload Plugin"
 2. Click on "Choose File" and locate the downloaded ACF Views Pro package, then click "Open"
 3. Click on "Install Now" and wait for the package to upload and install, then click "Activate Plugin"
-   Note: ACF Views free will automatically be deactivated.
-You can safely delete ACF Views from the Plugins list.
-(Don't worry, deleting the ACF Views plugin won't delete your data.)
+   Note: ACF Views Lite will automatically be deactivated.
+You can safely delete ACF Views Lite from the Plugins list.
+(Don't worry, deleting the ACF Views Lite plugin won't delete your data.)
 4. In the Plugins list for ACF Views Pro click "Activate your Pro license"
 5. Copy and paste your Pro License Key, then click "Activate"